KaziZarif/C-Exercises/README.md

   A simple C program that mimics basic functionality of the Unix `tr` command.
   It reads from standard input, replaces specified characters with their corresponding replacements, and prints the result to standard output.
   Input is processed line by line until EOF is reached.

+- `anagram.c`
+  Program that checks whether two input strings are anagrams of each other.
+  Two strings are anagrams if they contain the same characters in any order, ignoring case and non-alphanumeric characters.